XoAnonXo/Pitchchat/replit.md

 - Updated FileUpload component to use black theme for drag states and decorative elements
 - Changed ChatInterface to use black for user messages and AI avatar backgrounds
 - Maintained Hume-style design principles with cleaner, minimalist black aesthetic
+- Redesigned documents management page to match dashboard layout with consistent sidebar navigation
+- Removed source filtering from documents page to simplify the interface
+- Applied consistent card-based design with stats overview and clean document list